danramteke/leaf-press/Tests/LeafPressKitTests/Fixtures/MarkdownProject/src/pages/frontmatter-template-sample.md

 This demonstrates using a custom template for a page.

 Pages can be markdown or html.
-The content will be passed to the template in the `content` leaf variable.
+The content will be exported to the custom template as `content`